BlindReviewAAAI18/FSbasedMLStream/README.md

 # FSbasedMultiLabelStreamClassification
-Max-Relevance and Min-Redundancy based Multi-label Data Stream Classification with Concept Drifting Detection
+<B>Max-Relevance and Min-Redundancy based Multi-label Data Stream Classification with Concept Drifting Detection</B>
-<P>Multi-label data stream classification is a very challenging and significant task especially in the handling of high-
+<P>Multi-label data stream classification is a very challenging and significant task especially in the handling of high-dimensional data streams with concept drifts.
+However, this
-dimensional data streams with concept drifts.
-However, this challenge has received little attention from the research community.
-Therefore, we propose a max-relevance and min- redundancy based algorithm adaptation approach for the efficient and effective classification on multi-label data streams with high-dimensional attributes and concept drifts1.
+challenge has received little attention from the research community.
+Therefore, we propose a max-relevance and min-redundancy based algorithm adaptation approach for the efficient and effective classification on multi-label data streams with high-dimensional attributes and concept drifts1.
 In order to reduce the impact from high-dimensional attributes with noisy attributes, we first refine the minimal-redundancy-maximal-relevance criterion based on mutual information to select qualified features.
 Secondly, we propose the label